 Know Before You Go

-Many auto manufacturers are offering discounts to disaster-impacted drivers.
+Auto manufacturers may offer discounts to disaster-impacted drivers.

-“Having access to transportation – whether personal or public – can help people regain a bit of control after a chaotic period,” said Jim Manelis, head of Chase Auto Direct.
-“The auto industry is stepping up to help drivers, but keep in mind that replacing a car is still a major purchase.
+“Having access to transportation can help people regain a bit of control after a chaotic period,” said Jim Manelis, Chase Auto Executive.
+“While the auto industry may step up to help drivers with discounts after a disaster, keep in mind that replacing a car is still a major purchase.
 Make sure it’s the right decision for you.”